 - Rub the fillet in the olive oil so it is well coated.
 Then season with the sea salt and pepper.

-- Then, simply place in the oven for about an hour or until almost cooked to your liking.
+- Then, simply place in the oven to roast (uncovered) for about an hour or until almost cooked to your liking.

 - I have a meat thermometer which I think is invaluable for getting this perfect.
 I cook this to med-rare, then wrap it tightly in foil to rest for about 30 minutes or more.
-This makes it super moist.
+This is really important and makes it super moist.